DivyaPariti/Library-Management-System/README.md

 # 📖 Library-Management-System

 This is a Library Management System project built using ASP.NET CORE and MVC Concept.
+This is a Capstone Project built during the training phase on "Great Learning" platform.

 # 📝 Required Tools: